Thrasys/TarcisioValentim/README.md

 ✨ Interested in technology, programming projects, architecture and software testing. ✨
 </h3>

-- 🔭 I am currently a mobile developer, I am in the area of ​​systems analysis and development;
+- 🔭 I am currently a software developer, working with systems analysis and development;
 - 🌱 I’m currently learning about design patterns, Data structure, cloud, Docker containers;;
 - 💬 About me: I am creative, driven, and fascinated by technology and innovation.
 I am always looking for continuous improvement.
 I can get solutions to problems and realize business opportunities.
 My interpersonal skills and diverse knowledge are my key differentiators, I enjoy reading, long trips, and learning new things.